Abandon-ht/m3axpi_model/yolov5/README.md

 ![](./images/011a.png)

-Using the model exported before torch1.13.0, the last three convolution (Conv) outputs end with onnx::Reshape_329.
-The ending numbers of the three convolution (Conv) outputs are not the same.
-The numbers at the end of your exported model may not be the same as mine.

-The output of the first Conv is onnx::Reshape_329 The output of the second Conv is onnx::Reshape_367 The output of the third Conv is onnx::Reshape_405
+The output of the first Conv is output0 The output of the second Conv is 330 The output of the third Conv is 331

 ![](./images/012a.png)